 The Best Free Things to Do on Kauai with Kids

-I recommend reading this Sleeping Giant children’s book first and then do the hike with your kids to make it a richer experience.
+I recommend reading this Sleeping Giant children’s book first and then doing the hike with your kids to make it a richer experience.

 You can also splurge for a private Sleeping Giant hiking tour.